adhd paralysis

 On the outside, it might look like you are a friend hopper or that you don’t put in equal effort into relationships even when you are trying your best.

-One solution to this is to put reminders on your phone to text a friend at least once a week or put it into your calendar.
+One solution is to set a reminder on your phone to text a friend at least once a week, or add it to your calendar.
+Now you can even schedule texts.
+Go through and schedule texts with people you want to keep in touch with once a month!

 It is essential for people with ADHD to keep up with friendships because it can be lonely living a life where everything seems out of control and discombobulated.

-Make a list of a few people that are great friends or that are important to you, and text them.
+Make a list of a few people who are great friends or are important to you, and text them.
 It doesn’t have to be anything special, but it should be checking up on them and focusing on them for a little bit.

 It is so important to know that you have ADHD as a woman because it can give you resources and access that you wouldn’t have otherwise.